omiallison/Web-Server-JS/README.md

 WHAT: A testing server to help with website creation/development.

-WHEN: Before publishing a website, to make sure everything is proportional to your standards.
+WHEN TO USE: Before publishing a website, to make sure everything is proportional to your standards.

 License: View 'LICENSE' to acknowledge the license laws.